JoostVanVelthoven/FindTuDelftWorkspaceBot/readme.md

 ![Skype](/Docs/Skype.png "Skype")

 15. Now it's time to use the TU-Delft API!
-Because debugging Microsoft bots is time consumming we use a test console application.
+Because debugging Microsoft bots is time consuming we use a test console application.
 Download the source from this repo.
-(Because of time limitations, the REST api is already implemented in the solution).
+(Because of time limitations, the REST API is already implemented in the solution).
 Try to filter the data.
-17. With this expirince, it is time to implement the API in the bot.
+17. With this experience, it is time to implement the API in the bot.
 Migrate all the code from the console to the bot.
 (Off course using the online editor)
 18. Done!